-It is clear that more empirical studies are called to understand the consequences of legalisation.
-Yet, based on the theory and on the available empirical evidence, we predict a sharp increase in migration flows if visas were sold at the price that would drive the smugglers out of business.20 Dismantling the smugglers by lowering the price reduces the number of illegal migrants to zero by destroying smuggler profits, which is its primary objective, but it also increases migration flows and worsens their skill composition.
+It is clear that more empirical studies are called to understand the consequences of legalisation through sale of visas.
+Yet, based on the theory and on the available empirical evidence on other illegal markets, we predict a sharp increase in migration flows if visas are sold at the price that drive the smugglers out of business and that the higher the initial market concentration the larger the increase following the legalisation.